determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 The ``forward``, ``backward``, and ``step`` methods of the ``DeepSpeedEngine`` class need to be wrapped in the :func:`~determined.pytorch.dsat.dsat_reporting_context` context manager.
-This addition ehnsures that the autotuning metrics from each trial are captured and reported back to the Determined master.
+This addition ensures that the autotuning metrics from each trial are captured and reported back to the Determined master.

 Here is an example sketch of ``dsat`` code with Core API: